We have information you must know before you buy the Ranger.

 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

-This year, fresh styling, new engines and redesigned components make the 2001 Ranger stronger, more practical, more convenient and more comfortable than last year.
+Last year, fresh styling, new engines and redesigned components made the Ranger stronger, more practical, more convenient and more comfortable than ever.
+Those strengths have all been carried over to a largely unchanged 2002 model.

-The new V6 teams with either a heavy-duty five-speed manual gearbox or a five-speed automatic transmission with adaptive shift logic through electronic controls.
-In effect, the automatic adds another gear between first and second gears in a four-speed automatic.
-This produces closer gear ratios for better throttle response when accelerating, towing a trailer or driving off road.
-A high-gear lockout switch on the tip of the shift lever enables a driver to kick up or down a gear with the tap of a finger.
+The V6 teams with either a heavy-duty five-speed manual gearbox or a five-speed automatic with adaptive shift logic.
+Rather than a taller overdrive, the five-way autobox adds a gear between what would be first and second in a four-speed automatic.
+This produces closer ratios for better throttle response when accelerating, towing a trailer or driving off road.
+A high-gear lockout switch on the tip of the shift lever enables the driver to kick down a gear with the tap of a finger.

-We drove a Ranger SuperCab 4x4 with the 4.0-liter V6 and optional five-speed automatic through Nevada deserts on pavement and dirt.
-Offering the best power in its class, the Ranger delivered no-fear passing, even in Nevada's thin-air altitude.
-It could scamper up mountain grades or effortlessly pass a line of freight haulers.
+A Ranger SuperCab 4x4 with the 4.0-liter V6 and optional five-speed automatic delivered good performance for passing, even at altitude.
+It could scamper up mountain grades or effortlessly pass a line of heavy freight haulers.

-The Ranger handled road bumps and curve sets with confident dexterity.
-Its rigid ladder-like chassis, with full box bracing of the front section to stiffen it further, combines with an independent front wishbone suspension system to produce smooth ride sensations.
+The Ranger handled bumps and curves with confident dexterity.
+Its rigid ladder-like chassis, fully boxed in the front section, combines with an independent wishbone front suspension to produce smooth ride sensations.

-The Edge brings a sporty trim variation with monochromatic exterior treatment and an easy-to-clean interior.
+The Edge adds attitude with a monochromatic exterior and an easy-to-clean interior.